-Violent conflicts are serious humanitarian and economic threats in many developing countries.1 Preventing political violence or mitigating its consequences for local populations is a daunting challenge that requires an efficient allocation of scarce resources in peace keeping missions, humanitarian aid, and other development projects.
+Violent conflicts are serious humanitarian and economic threats in many developing countries.
+More than 3/4 of countries in sub-Saharan Africa have experienced civil war since 1960 (Gleditsch et al., 2002) and the Internal Displacement Monitoring Centre estimated that more than 2 million people were newly displaced in Africa during the first six months of 2017 alone due to conflict.
+Preventing political violence or mitigating its consequences for local populations is a daunting challenge that requires an efficient allocation of scarce resources in peace keeping missions, humanitarian aid, and other development projects.
 Anticipation of when and where violence is likely to occur is key for these types of operations and there is a growing demand for reliable tools for conflict forecasting from countries, non-governmental organizations (NGOs) and international organizations such as the United Nations (UN) and the World Bank (O'brien, 2010).